CosmoAI-AES/CosmoAI-AES.github.io/math/LensPotential.md

 ## Lens Potential in CosmoSim

 In the implementation of CosmoSim, we have used a different definition of $\psi$,
 \begin{equation}
   \psi^{\mathrm{R}} = \frac{\xi_0^2}{D_L^2}\psi
 \end{equation}
+**TODO** double-check this

 In this notation, we can write the raytrace equation as
 \begin{equation}
   \boldsymbol{\eta}
   = \frac{D_S}{D_L}(\boldsymbol{\xi} - \nabla_{\xi}\psi^{\mathrm{R}})
   = \boldsymbol{\nu} - \frac{D_S}{D_L} \nabla_{\xi}\psi^{\mathrm{R}}
 \end{equation}
+This is relation is implemented in the `RaytraceModel::calculateEta()` function in CosmoSim.

 ## Surface Mass Density